TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 - The element $0 :: NN$
 - The operation $"succ" :: NN -> NN$

-Here the names are suggestive, but if simply follow the rules for freely generated sets, we get the following:
+Here the names are suggestive, but if we simply follow the rules for freely generated sets, we get the following:
 - We know that $0$ is in the set.
 - That means $"succ" 0$ is in the set.
 - Which means $"succ" ("succ" 0)$ is in the set.